Reviews You Can Rely On

 Credit: Graham Faulknor

-We will note that the firmware installation update during the initial setup tended to stall, and we ended up having to reset the unit a few times for it to finally take.
-The app interface also didn't immediately listen when we asked it to load filament for the first time, but after these initial hiccups, we found the M5C worked smoothly throughout our many test prints.
+Note that the firmware installation during the initial setup tends to stall, and we ended up having to reset the unit a few times for it to finally take.
+The app also didn't immediately communicate with the unit when we asked it to load filament for the first time.
+However, after these initial hiccups, we found the M5C worked smoothly throughout our many test prints.

 ankermake m5c - thermal imaging of the bed shows an acceptable level of variance...